 The first shock came to UK Forex Brokers after an unexpected result of the Brexit vote.
 The decision for the UK to leave the European Union had left many financial firms in the UK wondering what the future would bring.

 Last week came a different shock in the form of proposed new regulations.
-These regulations include a leverage reduction of 50:1 and a reduction for inexperienced traders to 25:1.
-This will be a major adjustment for brokers that have been offering clients 100:1 and 200:1 leverage.
+These regulations include a leverage reduction of 50:1 and a decrease for inexperienced traders to 25:1.
+This will be a significant adjustment for brokers that have been offering clients 100:1 and 200:1 leverage.
 The reduction in leverage will take away the competitiveness UK Forex Brokers had.

 FCA Has Been an Attractive Regulator for UK Forex Brokers